-There are 100s of vendors already enabled Intune App Protection policies with their apps in the Google, and the Apple play stores.
-Some of the examples are MS Office Apps, Adobe Acrobat, etc.
+There are 100s of vendors that have already enabled Intune App Protection policies with their apps in the Google, and Apple Play stores.
+Some examples are MS Office Apps, Adobe Acrobat, etc.

 Intune App Protection Policies can manage and protect apps(MAM Enabled) and data without enrolling iOS, Android, or Windows devices into MDM Enrollment.

 Can you assign Intune App Protection Policies to Azure AD Device Groups?

 You can assign Intune App Protection policies to Azure AD Device Groups.
 But it’s not advisable to deploy an app protection policy to the device group.
 The Intune App protection Policies should be deployed to Azure AD User groups.

 The idea behind the Intune App protection policies is to “just” manage enterprise apps and data without managing the end-user devices.
 In that scenario, there is no point in deploying these policies to Azure AD Device groups.